Words: Faye Lessler / Images: Klean Kanteen

 “We need nature now more than ever.
 We need to understand that nature is everywhere, as close as your backyard or your windowsill garden.
 This is such an important reminder during these times because the truth is that not everyone can get out to a national park or a secluded hike, but we do all need nature in our lives.” - Rue Mapp, Founder and CEO of Outdoor Afro.

 How To Support Outdoor Afro

 At Klean, it’s important to us that we partner with organizations who make a tangible impact on a community level.
 We love working with Outdoor Afro because they share that same goal.
 So far we have donated $45,000 to Outdoor Afro and will be donating an additional $10,000 this month in support of their great work.
 We also love working in-kind with Outdoor Afro because that means we get to support their leaders and participants in making healthy, eco-friendly choices when they go outside.

-If you want to support Outdoor Afro, be sure to share and give to their O Magazine donation drive.
+If you want to support Outdoor Afro, you can make a direct donation through their website.
 Another way to show support and get involved is to attend their upcoming Glamp-In event on September 12th.
 The Glamp-In is a broadcast version of their yearly Glamp-Out fundraiser event and will feature speakers including their inspiring leaders, elected officials, celebrities, and diverse outdoor and cultural champions.
 This event is an open invitation to people all over the world to come together to celebrate and uplift both nature and community.